-- 1. Where gas is used in the house a current (within 12 months of the test date) Gas Safety Certificate (CP12) issued by a Gas Safe registered engineer. - 2.
+- 1. Where gas is used in the house a current and valid Gas Safety Certificate (CP12) issued by a Gas Safe registered engineer. - 2.
 A copy of the current electrical installation condition report.
 The report must be produced on the recognised form (British Standard 7671).
 The inspection must be carried out by an authorised competent person who is a member of an approved scheme (e.g. NICEIC or ECA). - 3.
 A plan of the premises.
 This plan should be used to identify the bedrooms and the number and location of amenities within the house.
 It need not be to scale but should indicate room dimensions.
 It should also show the position of any smoke/heat detectors/alarms and any fire doors installed in the house. - 4.
-A current (within 12 months) and satisfactory fire alarm test certificate for the premises carried out in accordance with the manufacturer's instructions, by a competent engineer, and in accordance with BS 5839. - 5.
+A current and satisfactory electrical fire alarm certificate for the premises carried out in accordance with the manufacturer's instructions, by a competent engineer, and in accordance with BS 5839. - 5.
 An Energy Performance Certificate - 6.
 Management Statement